Tuesday, November 18, 2025

 Image created with ChatGPT.

 Despite this article, I don't buy the logic of "orbital datacenters" as anything more than an investor boondoggle.
-The idea being that solar power is plentiful and cooling in the vacuum of space is super-cheap, which is true but not relevant.
+The idea being that solar power is plentiful and cooling in the vacuum of space is super-cheap, which is (not really) true but not relevant.
 Solving the "operating AI in orbital conditions" problem is MUCH harder than "make AI models more energy-efficient on Earth" problem.

 Computing systems operating in space have to be radiation-hardened and hyper-resilient, which means they operate on multiple-generations-out-of-date hardware (with known performance than can be defended from radiation) that's never upgraded.
 Making AI financially competitive on that platform is WAY harder than just energy-tuning a model on the ground.